jeromecc/linstt-engine/README.md

 You can build all docker image by using `docker-compose build` from the `linstt-engine` folder.
 It will automatically build all other docker.
 You can also check the configuration of the submodule `linstt-controller` just bellow.

+Also, this repository contains submodules.
+Depending on your version of git, the following commands [may be necessary](https://chrisjean.com/git-submodules-adding-using-removing-and-updating/) to pull the content of this submodules onto your disk:
+Move to pulled repository and run `git submodule init`.
+Followed by `git submodule update`.

 ### 2 - Configure linstt-controller

 The configuration of the controller maybe need to be updated, depending on the names of the containers that will be deployed in docker.
 Check in `linstt-engine/linstt-controller/config.json` that the indicated hosts match the ones of your docker containers: